Has this ever happened to you?

 A good military poncho is hard to find.

-(that’s why I recommend mil-tec – you know what you’re getting)
+(which is why I recommend the Mil-Tec – at least you know what you’re getting)

-IF you want a military poncho, here’s how to get a good one.
+IF you want a military poncho, here’s how to choose.

 Older army ponchos are made out of rubberized nylon.